symanto-research/symanto-docs/source/index.html.md

 Personality traits evaluates content and writing style to determine how the author makes decisions.
 Our model identifies whether an author is Emotional (relationship-oriented, focusing on social values and empathy) or Rational (objective and pragmatic, focusing on facts and logical deduction).

-Supported Languages: ar, cn, de, en, es, fr, it, nl, pt, ru, tr
+Supported Languages: ar, de, en, es, fr, it, nl, pt, ru, tr, zh

 Returned labels:
 . yes